-Why PWHT Not Required in SS
+Why PWHT is Not Always Required for Stainless Steel

 However, in certain situations, PWHT may be required for stainless steel, such as when the application involves high-stress loading, corrosive environments, or when welding procedures are performed under strict codes and standards.
 In such cases, the specific requirements for PWHT may vary and should be specified by the relevant codes and standards.

 The necessity for any type of heat treatment of austenitic chromium-nickel steel weldments depends largely on the service conditions encountered.
 For some applications, heat treatment is used to impart the greatest degree of corrosion resistance possible, e.g. by solution treating to homogenize the composition or stabilizing, to minimize the risk of sensitization during subsequent elevated temperature exposure.